Subiaco was built on a Sunday

 - Mel is a cartographer and her mural style strongly reflects the lines and colour she uses in her maps.

-- Mel operates a community art group called The Laneway Collective, whose first project involved painting a 150 metre residential laneway in Mount Lawley with more than thirty other street artists.
+- Mel operated a community art group called The Laneway Collective, whose first project involved painting a 150 metre residential laneway in Mount Lawley with more than thirty other street artists.